CodyNguyen2424/CS-4347-Project/README.md

 # Library Database (Milestone 2)

-This repository contains the tooling for Milestone 2 of the CS 4347 database project.
-It assumes the four normalized CSV files created by `normalize.py` are available in the project root:
+This repository contains the python files to query the SQLite database for Milestone 2 of the CS 4347 database project.
+These folowing csv files are given by the professor as needed for the database project:

 - `book.csv`
 - `authors.csv`
 - `book_authors.csv`
 - `borrower.csv`

-Run the normalization script if these files ever need to be regenerated:
+Run the normalization script to create the following normalized csv files:

+- `normalized_books.csv`
+- `normalized_borrowers.csv`

 ```bash
 python3 normalize.py